 Type of Accommodations in District 4

-If you’re looking for accommodation which doesn’t include the fancy hotels found mostly in District 1 and 3, District 4 might be the place to suit your needs.
+If you’re looking for accommodation that doesn’t include the fancy hotels found mostly in Districts 1 and 3, District 4 might be the place to suit your needs.
 Most of the places available for booking here are apartment-style rooms that are run by local people.
-Make no mistake as a rental for these rooms easily get fully booked during the holiday season due to reasonable price while offering contemporary amenities.
+Make no mistake as a rental for these rooms easily gets fully booked during the holiday season due to reasonable prices while offering contemporary amenities.
 Staying in District 4 allows you to get in touch with Xom Chieu Market, a hidden interesting wet market with the yummiest street food you’ll ever find.

 Best Airbnb in District 4

 GoSW is one of the more unique accommodations that are available for rent in Saigon.
 GoSW, a moniker that stands for “Go for Sweet Things” is an apartment for rent that is located right in the center of District 4’s entertainment area, making it very accessible to almost all adjacent iconic attractions.
 The room is properly furnished in a luxurious and modern manner, strategically near the top of a mid-rise building that lets guests catch a glimpse of the amazing night street food market below.
 Amenities are what one would expect from an apartment of such caliber, king-sized mattress with high-quality cotton bed sheets (which are always clean and pristine upon checking in), a spacious desk to get all your work done, a kitchen with a complete set of tableware and lastly, complimentary access to the infinity swimming pool on the 7th floor which is accessible at any time.=